-Whichever garden we are in we learn valuable lessons in lifehow we need to be hygienic and how everything needs food and water to survive, even ourselves.
-BTEC qualifications in horticulture or land-based studies improve physical and mental health, whist working on communication and social skills.
+Whichever garden we are in we learn valuable lessons in life - how we need to be hygienic and how everything needs food and water to survive, even ourselves.
+Not only do we offer horticultural lessons but we also offer Horticultural therapy, also known as Social and therapeutic horticulture, and BTEC qualifications in horticulture or land-based studies to improve physical and mental health, whist working on communication and social skills and the ability to think clearly.